 Indiana University wishes to acknowledge and honor the indigenous communities native to this region, and recognize that Indiana University – Bloomington was built on indigenous homelands and resources.
 Indiana University recognizes the Miami, Delaware, Potawatomi, and Shawnee people as past, present, and future caretakers of this land.
 We are proud to support Native students in their pursuit of community and success at Indiana University.Visit the First Nations Educational and Cultural Center

 The 2021 Higher Education Excellence in Diversity Awardees have been announced!
 The IU Bloomington and IUPUI campuses received the award, as they have a number of times before.
 It is the only national award honoring U.S. colleges and universities that demonstrate a strong commitment to diversity and inclusion through their innovative programs and outreach; hiring practices for faculty and staff; and student recruitment, retention, and completion.
 In addition, for the fourth year, IU Bloomington has also been named a Diversity Champion, INSIGHT Into Diversity’s highest distinction.Learn more about the award

-Campus Pride, a national nonprofit network of student leaders and campus groups devoted to improving college life for lesbian, bisexual, gay, transgender, and queer students across the U.S., named IU Bloomington in its 2016 list of top LBGTQ-friendly colleges, an accolade the campus received for the fourth time.Read more about the ranking
+Campus Pride, a national nonprofit network of student leaders and campus groups devoted to improving college life for lesbian, bisexual, gay, transgender, and queer students across the U.S., named IU Bloomington in its 2021 list of top LBGTQ-friendly colleges, an accolade the campus received for the eighth time.Read more about the ranking

 Diversity and multiculturalism show the true strength of a campus.
 In order to tackle broader issues facing us, we must bring together and reconcile our differences, and tap into the wealth of our diversity.Mark Jallayu, IU Southeast Student Government Association President